Saartje87/pbjs-0.6/docs/PB-$.md

 ### append

-Append target element to element.
+Append every element in set to the given target.

 ###### Signature
 ```javascript